Query Workbench

 Prerequisites

-To open the Query Workbench in a database running the Query Service:
+To open the Query tab in a cluster running the Query Service:

-1. With the Projects tab in your organization open, click the project with the database you’re working with.
+1. On the Projects tab in your organization, click the project with the cluster you’re working with.

 3. Go to Data Tools Query.

-The Query Workbench consists of three working areas:
+The Query tab consists of three working areas:

-The Data Insights area (left pane) displays the buckets, scopes, and collections in the current database.
+The cluster schema browser (left pane) displays the buckets, scopes, and collections in the current cluster so you can browse your cluster schema.
 These keyspaces are in a hierarchy that you can expand or collapse.

 • To expand or collapse a heading within the hierarchy, click the heading, or click the arrow before the heading.